ppizarror/pygame-menu/docs/_source/advanced.rst

 =========================
-Decorate the Menu/Widgets
+Decorate a Menu / Widgets
 =========================

-All menu objects can be decorated with polygons (lines, circles, rectangles, paths), images, and text.
+All menu objects can be decorated with polygons (lines, circles, rectangles, paths), images, text, or callable functions.
 The decorations can be drawn before the source object (``prev``) or after the object (``post``) depending of the object type.

 To add a decoration, you must access the decorator class from the object (Menu, ScrollArea, any Widget) using ``get_decorator()`` method.
 And use the ``Decorator`` class API to add decorations to your object.

 :: note::

-    Decorations don't change the height/width of the object.
+    Decorations don't change the width/height of the object.
 These are visual/only.
 If applied on a widget, use padding to *enlarge* the widget rect if you need such feature.

 :: note::